jhlothamer/godot_game_state_saver_plugin/README.md

 ### Properties

 - Save Properties:Array[String] - List of property names of the GameStateHelper's parent node to maintain as game state.
-- Dynamic Instance - Marks scene as dynamic: it will be re-instanced when the scene it was dynamically added to is re-loaded.
 - Global - Saved properties will be stored in a global section of game state as apposed to a section for a specific scene.

 ### Signals